Back to Posts

 Michigan Capitol Rotunda

-Editor's Note: This post has been updated to reflect the Trump administration's December 2025 executive order attempting to block state AI regulations and the latest state legislative developments through December 2025.
+Editor's Note: This post has been updated to reflect the Trump administration's December 2025 executive order attempting to block state AI regulations and new state laws taking effect in January 2026.

 Across the United States, state legislatures have moved decisively to fill the regulatory void left by limited federal action on artificial intelligence (AI).
-With over 1,080 AI-related bills introduced in 2024-2025 and 186 laws enacted, these state-level initiatives reveal several distinct approaches to AI governance, with regulations ranging from comprehensive to narrowly targeted.
+In 2025 alone, 1,208 AI-related bills were introduced across all 50 states, with 145 enacted into law.
+According to the National Conference of State Legislatures (NCSL), 38 states adopted or enacted around 100 AI-related measures in 2025.
+These state-level initiatives reveal several distinct approaches to AI governance, with regulations ranging from comprehensive to narrowly targeted.
+For the most current legislative tracking, the NCSL Artificial Intelligence 2025 Legislation database provides comprehensive updates.

 Risks Driving Regulatory Urgency